VGLeo93/francisco_cv/README.md

 - Horizontal intent logic is centralized per slider/swapper:
   - Desktop: intercept only when horizontal intent is clear, or Shift is held.
   - Touch: pointer/touchstart/…end with threshold (30–40px) decides left/right.
-- Theme cascade origin is derived from the theme‑toggle button’s bounding rect; animation then switches theme ~120ms after start to hide flicker.
+- Theme cascade origin is derived from the theme‑toggle button’s rect.
+Respects reduced‑motion.
 - Print hooks (`beforeprint/afterprint`) expand `<details>` and restore their state.

 ## File Map